 (e) Any person who violates the provisions of this section shall be liable to the person defrauded for reasonable and necessary attorney’s fees, expert witness fees, costs for copies of depositions, and costs of court.

-The above language is tighter than that found in Prop.
-Code 5.008 or in the common law.
-The elements of statutory fraud under sec.
-27.01(a) are the same as the elements of common law fraud, except that sec.
-27.01(a) does not require proof of knowledge or recklessness as a prerequisite to the recovery of actual damages.
+The above language is tighter than that found in Property Code Section 5.008 or in the common law.
+Elements of statutory fraud under Section 27.01(a) are the same as the elements of common law fraud, except that Section 27.01(a) does not require proof of knowledge or recklessness as a prerequisite to the recovery of actual damages.
 This eases the plaintiff’s burden of proof considerably.

-For greater clarity on what constitutes a misrepresentation, observe the language in Coldwell Banker Whiteside Associates v.
+For greater clarity on what constitutes a misrepresentation, see Clodwell Banker Whiteside Associates v.
 Ryan Equity Partners, 181 S.W.3d 879, 888 (Tex.
 App.—Dallas 2006, no pet.): “A misrepresentation may consist of the concealment or nondisclosure of a material fact when there is a duty to disclose.
 The duty to disclose arises when one party knows that the other party is ignorant of the true facts and does not have an equal opportunity to discover the truth.
 A fact is material if it would likely affect the conduct of a reasonable person concerning the transaction in question.”

 Exemplary or punitive damages are available to plaintiffs who prevail.
 A plaintiff is entitled to recover exemplary damages in cases of statutory fraud if the false representation is made with actual awareness of the falsity of the representation.
 Hines v.
 Hash, 843 S.W.2d 464 (Tex.
 1992).